simo1c/GateMeClass/README.md

-# GateMeClass: Gate Mining and classification of flow and mass cytometry data
+# GateMeClass: Gate Mining and Classification of flow and mass cytometry data

 Example: